kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ### Docker Registry module

-[Docker Registry](https://hub.docker.com/_/registry) will be bundled as a Kyma module that is used to host and serve the docker images generated by building functions.
-It will be configurable to use the Minio in Kyma for storage.
-It'll also be configurable so that Kyma users can skip installing it and provide an external registry instead.
+[Docker Registry](https://hub.docker.com/_/registry) will be bundled as a Kyma module used to host and serve the Docker images generated by building functions.
+You will be able to use Minio for storage.
+It will be also possible to skip Kyma installation and provide an external registry instead.
+.

 ### GraphQL layer support

-For the user to have a fully functional and integrated function from the UI, CRUD operations for the following four objects needs to be supported in the GraphQL API layer.
+For the user to have a fully functional and integrated function from the UI, the GraphQL API layer must support CRUD operations for the following objects:

 * Function (New)
 * Subscription (New)